Toronto: Economy

 The city is an important centre for the media, publishing, telecommunication, information technology and film production industries; it is home to Bell Media, Rogers Communications, and Torstar.
-Other prominent Canadian corporations and Canadian subsidiaries of international corporations in the Greater Toronto Area include Magna International, Pizza Pizza, Mr. Sub, Celestica, Manulife, Sun Life Financial, Toyota Canada Inc. the Hudson's Bay Company, and major hotel companies and operators, such as Four Seasons Hotels and Fairmont Hotels & Resorts.
+Other prominent Canadian corporations and Canadian subsidiaries of international corporations in the Greater Toronto Area include Magna International, Pizza Pizza, Mr. Sub, Recipe Unlimited, Celestica, Manulife, Sun Life Financial, Toyota Canada Inc., and major hotel companies and operators, such as Four Seasons Hotels and Fairmont Hotels & Resorts.

 Although much of the region's manufacturing activities occur outside the city limits, Toronto continues to be a wholesale and distribution point for the industrial sector.
 The city's strategic position along the Quebec City–Windsor Corridor within the Great Lakes megalopolis and its road and rail connections help support the nearby production of motor vehicles, iron, steel, food, machinery, chemicals and paper.
 The completion of the St. Lawrence Seaway in 1959 gave ships access to the Great Lakes from the Atlantic Ocean.

 Toronto's unemployment rate was 6.7 per cent as of July 2016.
 According to the website Numbeo, Toronto's cost of living plus rent index was second highest in Canada (of 31 cities).
 The local purchasing power was the sixth lowest in Canada, mid-2017.
 The average monthly social assistance caseload for January to October 2014 was 92,771.
 The number of impoverished seniors increased from 10.5 per cent in 2011 to 12.1 per cent in 2014.
 Toronto's 2013 child poverty rate was 28.6 per cent, the highest among large Canadian cities of 500,000 or more residents.